EXCLUSIVE-India might buy gold from citizens to ease rupee crisis

 The RBI will ask the banks to buy back jewellery, bars and coins for rupees.
 Lenders will have to offer better rates than pawn shops and jewellers to lure sellers.

-That's exactly what India's Trade Minister Anand Sharma suggested on Thursday.
-He said the central bank should look into the possibility of monetising gold holdings, and issuing bonds for privately-held gold was one way to do it.
+Any talk of using the country's gold to help meet India's international obligations revives memories of a 1991 balance of payments crisis - when India flew 67 tonnes of gold to Europe as collateral for a loan to avoid a sovereign debt default.

-India's central bank holds 557.7 tonnes of gold in its own reserves.
+Earlier on Thursday, India's Trade Minister Anand Sharma said the central bank should look into the possibility of monetising gold holdings.

-However, any talk of using the central bank's gold to help meet India's international obligations revives memories of a 1991 balance of payments crisis - when India flew 67 tonnes of gold to Europe as collateral for a loan to avoid a sovereign debt default.
+It was not immediately clear whether Sharma was referring to the 557.7 tonnes of gold the RBI holds in its own reserves, or gold in private hands.
+He did not give more details of how the proposal would work.

 "I have not said there should be any mortgaging of the gold, or auction of the gold, that is incorrect.
 I have just said the RBI should look into ... how they can benefit the people, particularly with regard to the bonds or the monetisation," Sharma said in response to a question in parliament.

-Earlier this week in comments reported in the national media, Sharma said that in a country with 31,000 tonnes of declared gold "even if 500 tonnes is monetised at today's value it takes care of your CAD", or current account deficit.
+Earlier this week in comments reported in the national media, Sharma said "even if 500 tonnes is monetised at today's value it takes care of your CAD", or current account deficit.

-"It (pledging gold) will be a desperate measure, and it will send a very wrong signal to the entire country because all the time we've maintained that things are under control even though things are adverse," said Madan Sabnavis, chief economist at CARE Ratings.
+"It (pledging gold) will be a desperate measure, and it will send a very wrong signal to the entire country because all the time we've maintained that things are under control even though things are adverse," said Madan Sabnavis, chief economist at CARE Ratings in Mumbai.

 Such a sale would also dent international gold prices which took a hit earlier this year after Cyprus said it was considering selling its gold reserves to shore up its finances.